 Selling goods overseas

 Sterling’s depreciation against the euro in 2022 had not been as severe, given the European Union’s own challenges with economic slowing and energy supply.
+Its important to recognise the next steps in identifying foreign exchange risk, currencies fluctuate between the time a product is manufactured and when payment is due, profit margins can be severely impacted.

 Supposing the same manufacturer arranged to sell £100,000 worth of goods to a buyer in Ireland.
 The Irish buyer will pay in euros and the goods are payable within 90 days.
 The manufacturer notes that the euro is worth 1.15 today so basically, he is selling his goods for €115,000.